The last chance to claim a 2009 Tax Refund Was April 15, 2013, but you can still file 2009 Taxes with RapidTax.

 Yes, you can still file your 2009 taxes.
-And what’s more, you can still get a refund – but not for much longer.
-The IRS has a statute of limitations that only allows you to get a refund for three years after the original due date of a return.
+However, the IRS has a statute of limitations that only allows you to get a refund for three years after the original due date of a return.

 Unfortunately, though you only have three years to get a refund, the statute of limitations on the IRS collecting taxes due is ten years.
-So if you owe money, don’t think that you’ve successfully evaded the IRS just because three years has gone by.
-They’ve got another seven to collect that money.
+So if you owe money, don’t think that you’ve successfully evaded the IRS.
+They still have 5 years to collect your tax due.

 Unfortunately you won’t be able to e-file your 2009 return.
 E-file is only available between January and October for current year returns.
 This means that you’ll have to paper file your 2009 return.